oneapi-src/oneDNN/tests/benchdnn/doc/driver_reorder.md

  - `--attr-post-ops=STRING` -- post operation primitive attribute.
 No post
             operations are set by default.
 Refer to [attributes](knobs_attr.md) for details.
- - `--def-scales=FLOAT` -- set of scales used to improve testing coverage.
+- `--def-scales=FLOAT[,FLOAT...]` -- set of scales used to improve testing coverage.
+Enabled only when combined with `attr-scales` which is given a policy of `common` and a `SCALE` of 0. e.g.:
-            Enabled when `--attr-oscale` value is specified to be `0.f`, otherwise disabled.
-The default set is `0.125,0.25,0.5,1,2,4,8`.
+            `--attr-scales=src:common:0*`.
+The default set of scales is `0.125,0.25,0.5,1,2,4,8`.
-            Example: `--def-scales=-3,3` replaces default set from seven entries to two, but to enable it user still require to pass `0.f` in `--attr-oscale`, e.g. `--attr-oscale=per_dim_1:0.`
+            Example: `--def-scales=-3,3` replaces the default set from seven entries to two, but to enable it the user is required to pass `--attr-scales=ARG:common:0*` in addition.
  - `--oflag=FLAG:MASK[+...]` -- memory descriptor extra field specifier.
 By
             default `FLAG` is empty and `MASK` is `0`.
 Possible `FLAG` values
             are: